 If you live in the United States and see CBD for sale online, you are legally allowed to buy it as long as it meets federal guidelines.
 For instance, the CBD must come from industrial hemp and contain less than 0.3% THC.
 If you live in Idaho, the CBD must contain 0.0% THC and come from a specific part of the plant.
 If you live in Nebraska or South Dakota, you are out of luck because it remains an illegal substance in both states.

 In September 2018, the DEA announced the rescheduling of Epidiolex, a CBD-based drug from medical marijuana.
 The drug contains a maximum of 0.1% THC.
-However, research indicates that hemp or cannabis products that contain a significant number of cannabinoids and terpenes are more effective at treating specific medical symptoms than either THC or CBD alone.
+However, research indicates that hemp or cannabis products that contain a significant number of cannabinoids and terpenes are more effective at treating specific medical symptoms (including for treating clinical depression) than either THC or CBD alone.

 If you purchase Epidiolex, you don’t benefit from this ‘entourage effect.’
 Therefore, assuming you live in a state where it is legal to do so, it is probably worth considering a full-spectrum CBD product.
 You can easily find reputable sellers online but remember, make sure the company can legally ship to your address.